 Differentiate JVM JRE JDK JIT

-JVM becomes an instance of JRE at runtime of a java program.
+JVM becomes an instance of JRE at runtime of a Java program.
 It is widely known as a runtime interpreter.
 The Java virtual machine (JVM) is the cornerstone on top of which the Java technology is built upon.
 It is the component of the Java technology responsible for its hardware and platform independence.
 JVM largely helps in the abstraction of inner implementation from the programmers who make use of libraries for their programmes from JDK.

-Diagram to show the relations between JVM JRE JDK
+Difference between JVM JRE JDK JIT

 JVM Internals

 Like a real computing machine, JVM has an instruction set and manipulates various memory areas at run time.
 Thus for different hardware platforms one has corresponding implementation of JVM available as vendor supplied JREs.
 It is common to implement a programming language using a virtual machine.
-Historicaly the best-known virtual machine may be the P-Code machine of UCSD Pascal.

 A Java virtual machine instruction consists of an opcode specifying the operation to be performed, followed by zero or more operands embodying values to be operated upon.
 From the point of view of a compiler, the Java Virtual Machine (JVM)is just another processor with an instruction set, Java bytecode, for which code can be generated.
 Life cycle is as follows, source code to byte code to be interpreted by the JRE and gets converted to the platform specific executable ones.